rentry/rentry.github.io/_posts/2020-09-10-notes-from-evacuation.md

 Oh, and climate change, of course.

-Which is the context for the increasingly likely outcome that my home burns to ground in a forest fire.
+Which is the context for the increasingly likely outcome that my home burns to the ground in a forest fire.

 We left Tuesday night after an unprecedented (saying that a lot these days, aren't we?) wind storm combined with record low humidity and months with no rain created explosive fire conditions.